Nexus-Mods/NexusMods.App/docs/development-guidelines/UICodingGuidelines.md

 }
 ```

-If you were to build and run this project, you'll find that clicking the button does nothing.
+!!! warning "If you were to build and run this project, you'll find that clicking the button does nothing."

 This is because the data context doesn't **notify** the view that the property has changed.

 To add this functionality, the data context needs to implement the [`INotifyPropertyChanged`](https://learn.microsoft.com/en-us/dotnet/api/system.componentmodel.inotifypropertychanged) interface:

 ```csharp
 public class MyData : INotifyPropertyChanged